What is polymyalgia rheumatica (PMR)?

 Doctors don't know what causes PMR.
-People have inflammation in their joints and the tissues around the joints, such as the tendons (tendinitis Tendinitis Tendons are tough pieces of tissue that connect your muscles to your bones.
+People have inflammation in their joints and the tissues around the joints, such as the tendons ( tendinitis Tendinitis Tendons are tough pieces of tissue that connect your muscles to your bones.
 Tendinitis is inflammation of a tendon.
-Tenosynovitis is similar.
-In tenosynovitis, the tendon inflammation also involves... read more ) and bursa (bursitis Bursitis A bursa is a small sac filled with fluid.
+Tendinitis causes pain, especially when you move that tendon It's most common... read more ) and bursa ( bursitis Bursitis A bursa is a small sac filled with fluid.
 You have many bursae (the plural of bursa).
 Bursae cushion your muscles, tendons, and ligaments around joints and keep them from rubbing against each... read more ).

 Symptoms can happen suddenly or develop slowly.
 They usually include: